Vinod Khosla: Martins Beach dispute

-Since 2010, Khosla has been engaged in a legal dispute regarding public access to Martins Beach, several miles south of Half Moon Bay, California, where he owns adjacent land.
-Martins Beach had been a popular family beach and surf spot before Khosla purchased the property adjacent to the beach and blocked access with a gate, armed guards at the road entrance and painted over the welcome sign.
+Since 2010, Khosla has been engaged in a legal dispute regarding public access to Martins Beach, several miles south of Half Moon Bay, California.
+Martins Beach is privately owned; its prior owners historically permitted public access upon payment of a fee.
+Khosla purchased the property adjacent to the beach and closed the road, stopping paid-for access, and posted “No Trespassing” signs, which became the subject of subsequent litigation.